Symplectic maps: from generating functions to Liouvillian forms: The method of Liouvillian forms

 $ \square$

-Weyl's lemma \ref{lem:cay} relates the bilinear form $y^T G x$ associated to a generic non degenerated matrix $G$, with the transpose of the matrix representation of the adjoint operator (as an operator on the dual space) generated by $G$.
-If $G$ has good properties, we can construct reversible maps.
-In particular the trivial case $G=I_{2n}$ gives the Euclidean metric (see as a bilinear form) and the Cayley's transformation relates symmetric with antisymmetric matrices.
-The case $G=J$ corresponds to the symplectic form and has the advantage that $J^{-1}=J^T=-J$ which let us relate symplectic with Hamiltonian matrices.
-We claim that given this relationship between ${\bf H}^T$ and $\Psi^T$ it is an easy computation to show that a symplectic integrator constructed with this method is reversible.
+Consider the matrix $G$ in Weyl's lemma \ref{lem:cay} as a bilinear form $u^T G v$.
+The trivial case $G=I_{2n}$ gives the Euclidean metric and the Cayley's transformation relates symmetric with antisymmetric matrices.
+The case $G=J$ is the symplectic form and it relates symplectic with Hamiltonian matrices.
+In \cite{JVR17} we show that this property with an additional dependency on a parameter discretizing time produce reversible maps.

-In the next section we will show how this method works with Hamiltonian systems and how we can construct an implicit symplectic integrator.
-As an example we construct two families of implicit symplectic integrators which joins both symplectic Euler schemes $A$ and $B$.